 I also use incentive spirometers for lung exercises, which can help prevent pneumonia.
 If that is not available, try chest physiotherapy.
 Try cupping your hands and have the patients on their side.
 Use your cupped hands and tap on the patients back to loosen anything in the lungs.
 Be care to not use too much pressure but tap several times a day.

-Homecare Nursing Supplies
+More Homecare Nursing Tips

 - Gloves – No latex.
 I prefer Nitrile for durability (available at Costco).
 It is impossible to have too many.
 I personally have 10 –12 cases.
 Each case has 10 boxes of 100 gloves.
 (Latex allergies are fairly common; there are nitrile allergies but they are far more unusual.)